 Your surgeon will follow your progress very closely for the first week or two.
 The stitches will be removed two days to a week after surgery.
 Once they’re out, the swelling and discoloration around your eyes will gradually subside, and you’ll start to look and feel much better.

 Getting Back to Normal

-You should be able to read or watch television after two or three days.
-However, you won’t be able to wear contact lenses for about two weeks, and even then they may feel uncomfortable for a while.
+You should be able to read or watch television after 2 or 3 days.
+However, you won’t be able to wear contact lenses for about 2 weeks, and even then your eyes may feel uncomfortable for a while.

 Most people feel ready to go out in public (and back to work) in a week to 10 days.
 By then, depending on your rate of healing and your doctor’s instructions, you’ll probably be able to wear makeup to hide the bruising that remains.
 You may be sensitive to sunlight, wind, and other irritants for several weeks, so you should wear sunglasses and a special sunblock made for eyelids when you go out.

-Your surgeon will probably tell you to keep your activities to a minimum for three to five days, and to avoid more strenuous activities for about three weeks.
+Your surgeon will probably tell you to keep your activities to a minimum for 3 to 5 days and avoid more strenuous activities for about 3 weeks.
 It’s especially important to avoid activities that raise your blood pressure, including bending, lifting, and rigorous sports.
-You may also be told to avoid alcohol, since it causes fluid retention.
+You may also be told to avoid alcohol since it causes fluid retention.

 Your New Look

-Healing is a gradual process, and your scars may remain slightly pink for six months or more after surgery.
+Healing is a gradual process.
+Your scars may remain slightly pink for 6 months or more after surgery.
 Eventually, though, they’ll fade to a thin, nearly invisible white line.

 On the other hand, the positive results of your eyelid surgery—the more alert and youthful look—will last for years.
 For many people, these results are permanent.